Stock market today: Wall Street gets a late push ahead of inflation data; Activision Blizzard jumps

 Because of the low bar set for companies for the spring, they may be able to squeak past without much heroics.

-WD-40 jumped 18.5% after it said it returned to growth in revenue during the three months through May following two straight quarters of flat to down sales.
-It reported stronger growth in both profit and revenue than analysts expected, and it said it’s sticking with its forecasts for full-year sales and profit.
+WD-40 jumped 18.5% after it said revenue grew during the three months through May following two straight quarters of flat to lower sales.
+It reported stronger growth in both profit and revenue than analysts expected, and stuck to its forecasts for full-year sales and profit.

 On the losing side of Wall Street were several cruise operators, which lost momentum following a torrid start to the year.
 Carnival fell 2.1%, and Royal Caribbean slipped 1.9%.
 Both, though, are still up more than 100% for the year so far.